-In its previous earnings call earlier this year, Apple had put a lot of focus on its services.
-The company had for the first time stated its user base which was around 1 billion devices.
+In its previous earnings call earlier this year, Apple had focused a lot on its services.
+The company had, for the first time stated its user base, which was around 1 billion devices.
 Those one billion devices generated $5.5 billion in services revenue for Apple during the three months ending Dec.
 26, an increase of 15% from the same period a year earlier.

-The reason why Apple was putting services under the spotlight was because its traditional cash cow i.e the iPhone had witnessed marginal growth in Q1 2016 and had actually declined in Q2 this year.
-But apart from highlighting services, Apple has been taking steps to actually transform itself into a services company.
+The reason why Apple was putting services under the spotlight was that its traditional cash cow, i.e., the iPhone, had witnessed marginal growth in Q1 2016 and had actually declined in Q2 this year.
+But apart from highlighting services, Apple has been taking steps to transform itself into a services company truly.
 Some of those steps we’ll discuss in this article.

 1. iPhone Upgrade Program

-Although a lot of people feel buying iPhone is a one time purchase, it’s actually a recurring activity in most countries where the iPhone is popular.
-In countries such as US, the iPhone was sold along with a contract which meant users paid a fixed fee every month to their carriers and got the opportunity to upgrade to a newer iPhone version every two years free of cost.
+Although a lot of people feel buying an iPhone is a one-time purchase, it’s a recurring activity in most countries where the iPhone is popular.
+In countries such as the US, the iPhone was sold along with a contract which meant users paid a fixed fee every month to their carriers and got the opportunity to upgrade to a newer iPhone version every two years free of cost.
 If you didn’t upgrade to a newer iPhone after two years, the loss was yours as the carrier wouldn’t reduce your monthly fee.

-The shift to Equipment Installment Plan brings a problem to Apple as it truly makes the iPhone a one time purchase.
+The shift to Equipment Installment Plan brings Apple a problem as it makes the iPhone a one-time purchase.
 To counter this problem, Apple brought the iPhone Upgrade Program last fall to make the iPhone a subscription just like the good old contract days.
-You have to pay a particular price every month depending upon the model you select and the storage.
+You have to pay a special monthly price depending on the model you select and the storage.
 Apple allows you to upgrade to a newer iPhone model every year if you turn in your old iPhone and also adds free Apple Care protection to sweeten up the deal.

-How successful Apple’s iPhone upgrade program has been, remains unknown, but at least Apple has made its attempt to try and convert owning an iPhone into a service rather than a one time purchase.
-It’s not difficult to see how Apple might apply the same for its other hardware products such as the MacBook and Apple Watch as well.
+How successful Apple’s iPhone upgrade program has remained unknown, but at least Apple has attempted to try and convert owning an iPhone into a service rather than a one-time purchase.
+It’s not difficult to see how Apple might apply the same to its other hardware products, such as the MacBook and Apple Watch.

 2. Apple Music

-iTunes has definitely been one of the most popular services for digital music downloads.
-However just like everything else, even over here, it was a one time purchase – people would select which music tracks or albums they like and buy them, and Apple would get a cut in the process.
+iTunes has been one of the most popular services for digital music downloads.
+However, just like everything else, even over here, it was a one-time purchase – people would select which music tracks or albums they like and buy them, and Apple would get a cut in the process.

 3. New App Store rules

 App Store has always been a good source of revenue for Apple.
-However, till date, this has also been on a one time purchase basis for the most.
-People buy an app on app store or make an in-app purchase and Apple gets a 30% cut from it.
+However, to date, this has also been on a one-time purchase basis for most.
+People buy an app on the app store or make an in-app purchase, and Apple gets a 30% cut from it.
 With the newer rules, Apple would let developers keep 85% of the revenue after one year of managing to have a user subscribe to their app.

 This is a boon for developers.
-Most developers currently don’t have effective methods of monetization except for charging a price for the app upfront, in app purchases or ads.
-For most developers, the only reason to continue maintaining an app is to make sure they are the best in their category of apps and when a new user buys an app, they end up paying for their app.
+Most developers currently don’t have effective monetization methods except for charging a price for the app upfront in-app purchases or ads.
+For most developers, the only reason to continue maintaining an app is to make sure they are the best in their category of apps, and when a new user buys an app, they end up paying for their app.

-The previous model worked as long as iPhone sales kept increasing, as increased iPhone sales meant new users on the platform who would end up buying apps and would most probably select the app that’s most feature rich and has great UI and UX.
-However, with the sales of both iPhone and iPad declining, the number of new users on the iOS platform would also start to gradually decline which means no more new users to pay for an app.
-Until Apple is able to have a mass exodus of Android users jump ship to iPhone which doesn’t seem possible according to the latest Kantar report.
+The previous model worked as long as iPhone sales kept increasing, as increased iPhone sales meant new users on the platform who would buy apps and would most probably select the most feature-rich app with great UI and UX.
+However, with both iPhone and iPad sales declining, the number of new users on the iOS platform would also gradually reduce, which means no more new users to pay for an app.
+Until Apple is able to have a mass exodus of Android users jump ship to iPhone, which doesn’t seem possible according to the latest Kantar report.
 In such a scenario, a subscription would be the best way for app developers to monetize their work.

 Apart from subscriptions paving the way to a viable monetization method for developers, it would also help Apple.
-As I said with sales of iPhone and iPad gradually declining, the new users on the iOS platform would also decline which would also mean lesser people to pay for an app.
-In that scenario, Apple ends up getting lesser revenue as its cut from App Store sales is 30%.
-Subscriptions in such a scenario would ensure that Apple gets a constant and recurring stream of revenue from the App Store.
+As I said, with sales of iPhones and iPad gradually declining, the new users on the iOS platform would also reduce, which would mean fewer people to pay for an app.
+In that scenario, Apple gets less revenue as its cut from App Store sales is 30%.
+Subscriptions in such a scenario would ensure that Apple receives a constant and recurring income stream from the App Store.

-Considering the billion subscriber base that Apple has, 15% of even a $10/year subscription would end up being millions of dollars of recurring revenue for Apple every month.
+Considering Apple’s billion subscriber base, 15% of even a $10/year subscription would end up being millions of dollars of recurring revenue for Apple every month.

 4. Opening up of iMessage

 WeChat in China has already shown us the kind of value a chat app can create.
-WeChat currently commands a $7 ARPU, considering Apple’s popularity in America and Europe this ARPU can be even higher.
+WeChat currently commands a $7 ARPU; considering Apple’s popularity in America and Europe, this ARPU can be even higher.
 How successful Apple can be at this remains to be seen.
-Facebook has already tried its hands at bots and has received lukewarm response till now.
-Apart from that an “all in one” app concept is less popular in the markets where Apple dominates except of course China where WeChat already dominates.
+Facebook has already tried its hands at bots and has received a lukewarm response till now.
+Apart from that, an “all-in-one” app concept is less popular in the markets where Apple dominates, except in China, where WeChat already dominates.

-But if Apple is able to convert iMessage into a successful platform, the rewards could be enormous and could act as yet another constant revenue stream for Apple.
+But if Apple can convert iMessage into a successful platform, the rewards could be enormous and act as another constant revenue stream for Apple.

 For one, the company’s culture isn’t made for services.
-While companies like Google and Facebook push out software and then constantly improve them, Apple nails down hardware and only then does it ships the software.
-Similarly, there are no induvidual product teams at Apple, there’s just VP of Hardware, VP of software etc. There’s no VP of iPhone or VP of iPad.
+While companies like Google and Facebook push out software and then constantly improve them, Apple nails down hardware, and only then does it ships the software.
+Similarly, there are no individual product teams at Apple; there’s just a VP of Hardware, VP of software, etc. There’s no VP of iPhone or VP of iPad.
 But with declining iPhone and iPad sales, Apple needs to pivot into becoming a successful services company sooner rather than later.